 Audit log records are retained for at least seven years or held for a period of time as appropriate to provide necessary legal evidence in accordance with any applicable legislation.
-Records may be required at least as long as any transaction relying on a Valid Certificate can be questioned.

 5.4.4 Protection of Audit Log

 The events are logged in a way that they cannot be deleted or destroyed (except for transfer to long term media) for any period of time that they are retained.